 My initial thoughts are that this system shows promise.
 Team members are completing tasks faster than expected.
 They actually worried that what if the new system allowed them to complete the tasks too fast and the project managers would just continue to pile stuff onto their lists.
 PMs worry about how to get the right balance between client results and our bottom line without overworking the team.

 As with all new things the future seems bright.
-We’ll have a team meeting on Wednesday to sum up the first week.
-We’ll try to find ways to tweak any aspects that have come up and may derail or new system.
+We’ll have a team meeting on Wednesday, to sum up, the first week.
+We’ll try to find ways to tweak any aspects that have come up and may derail or a new system.

 I’ll keep posting reports about this experiment.